JoeYZXd/RMBG-1.4/README.md

 # BRIA Background Removal v1.4 Model Card

-Background removal capability across all categories and image types that capture the variety of the world.
+100% automatically Background removal capability across all categories and image types that capture the variety of the world.